dearbulut/iptv/README.md

 # IPTV Nexus

+I've spent the last 7 years building IPTV systems end to end — multi-platform player apps (iOS, Android TV, Tizen, webOS), streaming backends, and reseller/admin panels.
+If you need a custom build or want to take an existing setup further, let's talk.
+Telegram: t.me/bulutworksdev

 A self-updating index of free-to-air IPTV channels, with **live stream health scoring**, **merged EPG data**, a **free static JSON API** and a **web player** — all running on GitHub Actions and GitHub Pages at zero cost.